 Leveraging on scarcity is a great neuromarketing technique of pursuing people to buy more.
 Send alerts to buyers with a big wish list, informing them about products which are low in stock.
 This will positively increase demand for these items.

-Setting Appropriate Anchors
+5. Set Appropriate Anchors

 The first perception of a product’s worth is what stays in the mind of the buyers.
 This is the anchor that helps buyers in making purchase decisions.
 Setting appropriate prices allow sellers to influence the buyers in comparing the prices of products favorably.
 Once the buyer accepts the price tag and looks at the discounted price they feel that they are making a good bargain.
 They do not question whether the product is good enough for the initial price tag or even the discounted price.
 This way the chances of successfully selling products increase.